Workers’ Compensation for Neck Injuries: Average Settlements & Payment Amounts

 Workers’ comp weekly payments for lost income are designed to replace your lost income arising from your neck injury.

 - The maximum possible weekly compensation, regardless of the amount of your wages, is $1,049 per week.

 - If your weekly wages are between $786.76 and $1,573,50, you will receive two-thirds of your weekly wage.

 - If your weekly wages are between $582.78 and $786.75, you will receive $524.50 per week.

 - If your weekly wages are less than $582.78, you will receive 90 percent of your weekly wage.

 - If you are only partially disabled, your compensation will be based not on your total wages before you were injured, but on the total amount of wages, you are losing every week due to your partial disability.

-Contact KK&O To Be Your Neck Injury Settlement Lawyers
+Contact KK&O for a Free Consultation on Your Workplace Neck Injury

 If you suffered a neck injury at work, or if you suspect that your neck injury is work-related, contact Krasno, Krasno & Onwudinjo for a free case consultation.